 International Day of Awareness of Food Loss and Waste – 29 September

 The International Day of Awareness on Food Loss and Waste Reduction is observed each year on 29th September.
 This is the second-ever observance of the day by the Food Agriculture Organization.

 International Translation Day is observed annually on 30 September across the world.
 The day is celebrated in the memory of St. Jerome, the Bible translator who is considered the patron saint of translators.
 The day aims to promote the translation profession among all international communities of the world.

 This year World Maritime day is observed on 30 September by the International Maritime Organization (IMO) and other international organizations.
-The theme of world maritime day 2021 is “Seafarers at the core of shipping’s future”.
+The theme of World Maritime Day 2023 is “MARPOL at 50 – Our commitment goes on”.